heiseish/NUS-bot-Orbital/README.md

 ## Define user stories
 Users want to know whether CS3217 is available next sem and the procedure to apply for it.
 Usually, users will go on IVLE or NUSmods to find out which might take a lot of time or even email the professors.
 Instead of doing this, users will just message the bot and all the info will be sent to user.
 Simple and fast.
 Definitely better than google.
+Our implemented features so far:
+- [x] exam date
+- [x] class location
+- [x] module cors bidding stats
+- [x] module description
+- [x] professor's email address
+- [x] location
+- [x] bidding rounds alert
+- [x] can tell you a random joke
+- [ ] ~~recognize song~~
+- [ ] etc :shipit:

 ## Does your proposed features make for a good Minimum Viable Product (MVP)?
 At first, for our MVP, we will just create a facebook bot that is able to handle requests about modules.
 Further info and database will be needed to scale the project but it provides a good environment to test the users’ experience and get their feedbacks.

-Update 1: Basic requests about modules, classes, and location in NUS have been handled.
+*Update 1*: Basic requests about modules, classes, and location in NUS have been handled.
 Our next improved MVP will be able to search for teachers' info (eg. modules taught and email), and maybe bidding queries

-Update 2: Bot is online with an online mongodb database.
+*Update 2*: Bot is online with an online mongodb database.
           Requests about modules: classes, exam, description, cors history, lectures are handled.
           Requests about location inside and outside NUS are handled.
           Requests about professors' details and emails are handled.